AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-feature-tags.md

 Tags are a quick and easy method of classifying content within a website.
 Tags may be thought of as keywords or labels that can be attached to a page, an asset, or other content to enable searches to find that content and related content.

-* See [Administering Tags](/help/sites-administering/tags.md) for information about creating and managing tags, as well as to which content tags have been applied.
+* See [Administering Tags](/help/sites-administering/tags.md) for information about creating and managing tags, and to which content tags have been applied.
-* See [Tagging for Developers](/help/sites-developing/tags.md) for information about the tagging framework as well as including and extending tags in custom applications.
+* See [Tagging for Developers](/help/sites-developing/tags.md) for information about the tagging framework and including and extending tags in custom applications.

 ## Ten Reasons to Use Tagging {#ten-reasons-to-use-tagging}